-After a two-hour delay, the puck is finally dropped in a near-empty arena, something hockey fans are used to seeing in 2021.
+After a two-hour delay, the puck was finally dropped in a near-empty arena, something hockey fans got used to seeing in the COVID era.
 Those who did show up were treated to a 7-5 Devils win that included Doug Sulliman’s only NHL hat trick.
 During the game, team employees went around and gathered the personal information of all the fans and entered them in the very exclusive “334 Club.”

 A Huge Night in 2003

 Jan.
 22, 2003, was one of the most eventful nights in recent NHL history.
 Starting in Edmonton, where Brett Hull scored a power-play goal in the Red Wings 4-3 overtime loss to the Oilers.
 The goal was the 699th of his career and made him just the second player to ever score at least 20 goals in each of his first 16 seasons in the league.